SourcePointUSA/android-cmp-app/README.md

         spConsentLib.loadMessage(pubData);
     }
 ```

+## Google Additional Consent

+Google additional consent is a concept created by Google and the IAB Framework to pass end-user consent to Google Ad Technology Providers (ATP) despite not adhering to the IAB TCF framework.
+[Click here](https://docs.sourcepoint.com/hc/en-us/articles/4405115143955) for more information.

+Google additional consent is supported in our mobile SDKs and is stored in the `IABTCF_AddtlConsent` key in the user's local storage.
+Look for the key in the user's local storage and pass the value to Google's SDKs.

 ## Delete user data
 Utilize the following method if an end-user requests to have their data deleted: